merely-useful/py-rse/index.md

 then review the spreadsheet file and the coded response file.

 1. Who are the participants of this study?
-2. What types of data was collected and used for analysis?
+2. What types of data were collected and used for analysis?
 3. Can you find information on the demographics of the interviewees?
 4. This dataset is clearly in support of an article.
     What information can you find about it, and can you find a link to it?